 Trying to find some new practice activities for your existing vocabulary units?
 These brain-based vocabulary approaches are unique — perhaps just what you need.

 Do your students smile at you when you begin a vocabulary lesson?
 Do they act interested or ask questions?
 Are they willing to try using the words in their own speaking and writing?
 Over the years, I’ve noticed that when I’m “on” with my vocabulary instruction, my students are, too.
-They’re into it.
-They’re learning.
-They’re motivated.
+They’re into it, learning, and motivated.
 In contrast, when I rush through vocabulary instruction because of time constraints, lack of preparation, or simply lack of enthusiasm, my students can read me like an open book.

-A few months ago, I wrote about increasing vocabulary retention in the secondary classroom.
+Previously, I wrote about increasing vocabulary retention in the secondary classroom.
 Retention is ultimately the goal of vocabulary instruction, but in order to get there, teachers need to differentiate their instruction and practice activities to reach all types of learners, which includes adding variety through learning styles and critical thinking levels.
 While I provided a few ideas regarding how students can interact with vocabulary words in the last post, I’d like to get more specific and explore several unique and creative avenues that teachers can incorporate into their curriculums.
-While I teach ELA, these ideas can apply to word lists from any content area.
+I teach ELA, but these brain-based vocabulary ideas can apply to word lists from any content area.

 3 Truths and a Lie

 Games are fun.
 If your classroom culture calls for games, engagement, and student-directed learning, try out 3 truths and a lie.
 The best part about this game (other than the fact that it’s enjoyable) is that students create it.
 Don’t get me wrong…I LOVE making games to use my classroom.
 Yet, vocabulary is a perfect vehicle for students to be in charge of their learning, to create something meaningful.

 Put students in charge.